keirbowden/sigcapapp/README.md

-# Signature Capture Samples
+# BrightSIGN Samples
-This repository contains samples demonstrating how to use the Signature Capture lightning component.
+This repository contains samples demonstrating how to use the BrightSIGN lightning component.
 The Lightning Component is available on the [app exchange](https://appexchange.salesforce.com/listingDetail?listingId=a0N30000000q5XOEAY)
 ## Sign Here
 Example Lightning application that pulls the id of the record to attach the signature to from the URL.
 Located at src/aura/SignHere.
 ## Signature Captured Notifier